 1- Understanding the Property's History

 Inquire about any major renovations or repairs that have been done, as these can affect the home's value and future maintenance needs.
-Knowing the history can also reveal any recurring problems that might not be immediately visible during a walkthrough.
+Really understand the work the owner has or has not done.
+Also under the history of residential appreciation for that town.
+Do not assume the history of appreciation.
+Knowing the history can help one understand the pricing of a property.

 2-Assessing the Neighborhood

 The neighborhood plays a significant role in the overall appeal of a home.
-Ask about the characteristics of the neighborhood, including noise levels, traffic patterns, and community amenities.
+Ask about the characteristics of the neighborhood, including noise levels, traffic patterns, schools and community amenities and events.
 Mountain View offers a variety of neighborhoods, each with its own unique charm.
 Whether it's the bustling downtown area or the more serene Cuesta Park, understanding the neighborhood can help determine if it aligns with your lifestyle preferences.

 3-Evaluating the Local Market Conditions

 Understanding the current market conditions in Mountain View can help you gauge whether the property is fairly priced.
-Ask the real estate agent about recent sales of comparable homes in the area and any trends they have noticed.
+Ask the real estate agent about recent listings and sales of comparable homes in the area and any trends they have noticed.
 This information can provide context for the asking price and help you decide whether to make an offer or continue your search.
+But remember the listing agent works for the seller if you would like to work with the listing agent on buying this particular property remember one must sign a buyer's representation agreement with the listing agent.
+Until that form is signed the listing agent works for the seller on this deal.
+Also if you have already signed a buyer's representation agreement with another realtor it must be disclosed immediately regarding your representation agreement.

 4-Inquiring About the Home's Systems and Appliances